Causes and risk factors of Non-Hodgkin lymphoma (NHL)

 - systemic lupus erythematosus.

 Doctors do not fully understand why these diseases increase the risk of developing lymphoma.
-It may be because of the diseases themselves, or because of the treatments used to control them.
+It may be because of the diseases themselves, or the treatments used to control them.

 NHL is slightly more common in people who have had cancer before.
 This may be because of the cancer or because of the cancer treatments.
-Treatment with radiotherapy, or with some chemotherapy drugs, can increase the risk of developing NHL many years later.
-But the risk is small compared to the benefit of having the treatment in the first place.
+Radiotherapy and some chemotherapy drugs can increase the risk of developing NHL many years later.
+But the risk is small compared to the benefit of having the treatment.